natelewis/pi-led-matrix/README.md

 * 5V power supply
 * Raspberry Pi 4
 * Extra 3 pin wire @ 22AWG
-* Extra JST SM 3 Pin Connectors for extension to where your panel is from the Pi/PSU
+* A few Male/Female JST SM 3 Pin Connectors to create an extension cable from where your panel is to your Pi/PSU
 * Curtain rod
 * Hobby wood/bamboo @ 3/8" wide to stick on the back of the LED strips to keep them straight
 * A bit of patience -- Takes about 4-5 hours to put it all together